Summer of 84: Writing and development

 In October 2021, screenwriters Matthew Leslie and Stephen J Smith appeared on The Ghost of Hollywood, where they would discuss their work on Summer of '84 in detail, including that their script was already attached to RKSS in 2015, prior to the release of Stranger Things, that there have never been plans for a film sequel, and that the budget for the film was approximately $1.5 million.

 The script earned a place on the 2016 Blood List.

 Filming

 Principal photography took place during July 2017 in Vancouver.
 The film was shot using a Red camera with anamorphic lens.

 Release

-The film premiered at the Sundance Film Festival on January 22, 2018.
-It was released as midnight showings in limited theatres in the United States from August 10, 2018, by Gunpowder & Sky, followed shortly later by VOD, and streaming as a Shudder exclusive in October 2018.
+Summer of 84 premiered at the Sundance Film Festival on January 22, 2018.
+The film was released by Gunpowder & Sky in the United States in select theaters on August 10, 2018, and on video on demand and Digital HD on August 24, followed by a streaming release on Shudder on October 25.
 It had worldwide distribution deals.